manu-bhadoria/complexnr/README.md

 - `evaluate_polynomial(coefficients: [Field; 10], x: Complex)`: Evaluates a polynomial at a given complex number.

 ## Importance for Zero-Knowledge Proofs
-In the realm of ZKPs, the `complexnr` library plays a crucial role.
 Complex number calculations are essential in various cryptographic protocols and algorithms.
-This library ensures that these calculations are performed with the requisite precision and efficiency, which is paramount in maintaining the integrity and security of ZKPs.
+This library ensures that these calculations are performed with the requisite precision and efficiencyso as to able to maintain the integrity and security of ZKPs.

 ## Installation
 To use `complexnr` in your Noir project, include it in your `Nargo.toml` and import it in your Noir files.